 Basecamp Terlingua also offers casitas, a retro trailer, and campsites.

 La Posada Milagro Guesthouse was built upon an old foundation remaining from the town’s mining days.
 It has six guest rooms and great outdoor spaces from which to admire the mountains and night sky.
-It is pet-friendly and within walking distance to the town’s restaurants.
+It is pet friendly and within walking distance to the town’s restaurants.

-Even if you’re not in town for the chili cook-off held annually in November, Terlingua has several restaurants to choose from.
 The Starlight Theatre Restaurant and Saloon serves steaks and burgers, antelope strips, and chicken.
 They have live entertainment Monday and Thursday through Saturday.
 A number of big names have performed here.

 Pro Tip: Add your name to the waitlist, then browse in the Terlingua Trading Company next door.
 They accept reservations for parties of 10 or more.
 The restaurant is wheelchair accessible.